Friday, August 19, 2016

 Conner, who is planning next year to attend World Class Kayak Academy, a traveling high school for kayaking students exploring rivers and cultures around the world, is most at home spinning on the wave doing maneuver after maneuver.
 He loses his momentum after a while, rolling back into depths of the torrent before being spit out on the other side.
 In high flows, he would have to wait his turn behind the rest of the play-boaters lining up like kids waiting to ride the roller-coaster.
 Inching forward one by one.
 It's a boater's decorum so to speak, waiting to surf the wave one at a time.
 He told me that sometimes the wait could be a long one.
 But on this evening he shares it only with Ethan.

 The sun is now starting to hanging as low as the water in the river as we continue down river.
 The rocks and trees are silhouetted in the glitter of the stream.
 I take the lead at Highway Rapid a long rock garden wave train.
 I twisted and turned and scraping against the stones along the way.
 The rapid proves to be a bit tricky even in shallow water but water still rumbles and few can resist it.
 Naturalist John Craighead says, "The call is the thundering rumble of distant rapids, the intimate roar of white water. . . a primeval summons to primordial values."

-We paddle forward toward the Greenwood Creek take out just as the sunset has turned the river to gold.
+We paddle forward toward the Greenwood Creek take out just as the sunset has turned the river into gold.

 This article was originally published in Dirt Bag Paddlers and DBP MAGAZINE ONLINE.